Frequently asked questions

-Prairie is a mental health subscription that provides members with personalized treatment, medication management and ongoing support for one flat monthly fee.
+Prairie is a monthly subscription that helps members regain their mental health via personalized treatment, medication management and ongoing support.

 We will be expanding to more states and supporting additional conditions over time, so check back frequently.